nandabritto/Search_your_brand/README.md

 <p align=center>If you would like to check how your brand is being commented on Twitter, this is your app!

-Search your brand" will search tweets containing your preferred keyword in a 100km max range from your defined location and return to you a table with user's information, tweet content and the locations with more results of your keyword.
+"Search your brand" will search tweets containing your preferred keyword in a 100km max range from your defined location and return to you a table with user's information, tweet content and the locations with more results of your keyword.
 In this current version, we even supporting Export of retrieved outputs into Google Spreadsheets, allowing further data analysis. <br>
  </p>

 <img src="images/readme_images/search_your_brand_mock_up.png">